 What the chemicals can do is mimic normal hormones (usually our sex hormones) in the body.
 This directly impacts our thyroid, ovaries, and adrenals.
 Even though they mimic our hormones, we get zero benefits.
-Not only is a lot of these chemicals in personal care items, but in our food, water, and even furniture.
+Not only are a lot of these chemicals in personal care items, but our food, water, and even furniture.
 Source: Here

 6 Hormone-Disrupting Chemicals

 Plastic and canned goods often contain BPA.
 The downfall of this chemical is it mimics Estrogen in both men and women.
 How it affects us is it can seep into our food and drinks.
 Once it is in our system, it can cause reproductive problems, obesity, early puberty, and serious cancer forms.
 Common products that contain BPA are hand sanitizers, creams, soaps, and sunscreens.
 Source: Here